 After entering through an informative visitor entrance we soon found ourselves in that amazing gorge or siq with sheer, ever tightening sides, hoping at every corner to come across Petra’s great icon, the treasury.
 Instead, we met with tombs, acqueducts and other monuments.
 Sometimes it was difficult to distinguish natural rock formations from the buildings the mysterious nabateans had erected during their long occupancy.

 Then, through a crack in the gorge, there it was, the so-called treasury.
-This extraordinary creation reminded me almost of a borrower creation in Baroque Rome , with its broken sediments and concave features.
+This extraordinary creation reminded me almost of a Borromini creation in Baroque Rome , with its broken pediments and concave features.

 The siq now opened out into the city of the living and we entered a colonnaded street with a great temple on one side and a nympaeum or fountain next to an ancient pistachio tree on the other.